Raven Knob Scout Reservation: Expansion (late 1980s-Present)

 In the late 1980s and early 1990s, after a capital campaign, the Mary Reynolds Babcock Dining Hall was expanded, the Zeb Barnhardt Training Center was constructed, and the Trading Post was renovated.
 Dave Whitfield, as a private contractor, renovated several buildings at Raven Knob, including the Administration Building, before becoming Camp Ranger in 1994.
-Keith Bobbitt, the current Camp Director, served in 1984 and began his current tenure in 1990.
+Keith Bobbitt, the former Camp Director, served in 1984 and began his current tenure in 1990.

 In 2000, the Harry R. Vaughn Sr. Dining Hall opened and tripled the seating capacity for meals.
 The Mary Reynolds Babcock Dining Hall became the Program Center.
 A new Order of the Arrow arena was constructed in 2006.
 A new Health Lodge was constructed in 2012.
 A new Rifle Range, Archery Range, and Climbing Tower were completed in 2013.
-Today there are some 35 campsites which accommodate hundreds of Scouts and Leaders each week.
+Today some 36 campsites accommodate hundreds of Scouts and Leaders each week.
 Raven Knob now serves approximately 5000 campers per summer.

 Over its history, camping at Raven Knob on weekend outings, at OA events, and at summer camp has become a longstanding tradition.
 Scout troops from throughout northwest North Carolina and the eastern United States take advantage of the camp’s scenic views, hospitable climate, and variety of programs.

 Recent

-The Wesley K. Morgan Maintenance and Logistics Center was completed in the 2013-2014 off-season and dedicated on May 17, 2014 by Wesley Morgan's wife, Barbee Morgan.
+The Wesley K. Morgan Maintenance and Logistics Center was completed in the 2013-2014 off-season and dedicated on May 17, 2014, by Wesley Morgan's wife, Barbee Morgan.
 The Aquatics area was expanded during the 2014 off-season to allow for additional swimming space.
 This was accomplished by installing a new dock.
-For the 2015-2016 off season, a staff village is being installed behind Dan Beard campsite to replace the former Program Center quarters that housed the Handicraft staff.
+For the 2015-2016 off-season, a staff village is being installed behind Dan Beard campsite to replace the former Program Center quarters that housed the Handicraft staff.
 The first person to donate a staff cabin to the effort was James "Doc" Bennett.

+In 2019, a metalworking facility was built following the demolition of the former climbing tower in 2018.
+Additionally in 2019, a new Handicrafts facility was constructed to match the new metalwork facility, both behind the Program Center.

 Infrastructure

 Communications

-Camp has an extensive phone system that enables direct dialing to the various program areas of camp.
+The camp has an extensive phone system that enables direct dialing to the various program areas of the camp.
 Phone lines and DSL internet services are provided by Surry Telephone Membership Corporation.

 Health Lodge

 The original Health Lodge was built at Camp Raven Knob in 1960.
 The old facility served camp until 2012 when it was torn down to make room for a much larger facility.
 The Health Lodge staff offers training for adults attending camp, such as CPR training.
-Multiple health care professionals staff the Health Lodge 24-hours a day to take care of most medical needs.
 Raven Knob has a working relationship with Northern Surry Hospital for more intensive medical needs.